 Filter spam emails.
 Be very cautious before retrieving anything from your spam folder.
 Try to verify that address before opening it.
 Watch out for tricks like changing upper and lower cases, substituting the number one for a lowercase ell, or adding spaces.
 These false addresses might look very convincing at a glance but fall apart on closer examination.

 Filter the web.
-Certain software keeps a registry of malicious, suspect, and insufficiently protected websites or IP addresses.
-This is insufficient on its own but does create another brick in your cyberdefense wall.
+Specific software keeps a registry of malicious, suspect, and insufficiently protected websites or IP addresses.
+This is insufficient on its own but does create another brick in your cyber defense wall.